AaltoSciComp/scicomp-docs/triton/quickstart/quickconnecting.rst

         Hostname triton
         ProxyJump kosh

-Next, you have to add your public key to the authorized keys of both kosh and triton.
+Next, you have to add your public key to the authorized keys of both kosh and Triton.
 For this purpose you have to connect to the respective servers and add your public key to the ``authorized_keys`` file in the servers ``.ssh/`` folder.